CLEAR BRANCH DAM

 • Consultation.
 Consultation will be completed with the Oregon State Historic Preservation Office, National Marine Fisheries Service, and U.S. Fish and Wildlife Service.

-Schedule of Decision-Making Process
+Schedule of Decision-making Process

 A Draft Plan-EIS will be prepared and circulated for review and comment by agencies, Tribes, section 106 consulting parties, and the public for at least 45 days.
-The Draft Plan-EIS is expected in winter of 2025/2026, and the Final Plan-EIS is expected in fall 2026.
+The Draft Plan-EIS is expected in winter of 2026, and the Final Plan-EIS is expected in fall 2027.

 NRCS, in cooperation with the Forest Service, will explain in its Record of Decision (ROD) its decision whether to adopt one of the alternatives evaluated in the EIS.
 Because the Remedial Project is located on National Forest System lands, the Forest Service's ROD will include whether to authorize construction of the project and whether to issue a new special use permit for continuing to operate Clear Branch Dam.
 The Forest Service’s ROD will address consistency of its decision with the Forest Plan, as amended by the Northwest Forest Plan.